Program Policies

 Withdrawal

 Withdrawal from the program has significant consequences.
-A student may request withdrawal from the program at any time.
-In addition, the program reserves the right to require withdrawal of a student at any time it is deemed necessary to safeguard the standards of orderly operation, scholarship, and conduct.
-Students may not withdraw from individual courses or clinical experiences in the program curriculum, but instead must withdraw from the entire program.
+A student may request a withdrawal from the program at any time.
+In addition, the program reserves the right to require the withdrawal of a student at any time it is deemed necessary to safeguard the standards of orderly operation, scholarship, and conduct.
+Students may not withdraw from individual courses or clinical experiences in the program curriculum but must withdraw from the entire program.
 A grade of “W” will be posted to the student’s transcript for all courses within the withdrawal semester.
+See the UMHB Graduate Catalog for more information on withdrawing.

 Leave of Absence